DJRGVC/Ricoeur-Transcription/README.md

 ## Acknowledgments

 This research is being conducted under the guidance of Professor Fernando Nascimento at Bowdoin College.
 Special thanks to the Digital and Computational Studies Department for their support.
+Also, I would like to acknowledge those who have contributed to the Digital Ricoeur project and the preservation of Ricoeur's work before my involvement.